-Funding Atlas 2018
+Funding Atlas 2021

 Key Figures Relating to Publicly Funded Research in Germany

-Comprehensive university ranking for Germany differentiated by subject area
+Comprehensive university ranking for Germany differentiated by subject

-With analyses including detailed breakdowns by subject area, the DFG Funding Atlas is the standard reference work on the success of German universities in obtaining third-party funding and more than just a simple university ranking.
-The DFG Funding Atlas presents data on third-party funding acquisition not only from the DFG but also in the form of direct R&D funding from the federal government and through Horizon 2020.
-This includes both overall figures and data for individual subject and funding areas.
-For DFG grants, the data is also calculated in relation to staff size and analysed in a way that reflects the particular subject-area profile of individual institutions (third-party funding data is ‘corrected’ for subject structure).
+With its finely differentiated analyses, the DFG Funding Atlas is the standard source of reference on the success of German higher education institutions in attracting third-party funding, so it is more than simply a university ranking.
+The DFG Funding Atlas provides information on the institutions’ success in attracting third-party funding not only through the DFG but also direct R&D funding by the federal government as well as under the Horizon 2020 programme – both overall and differentiated according to individual disciplines and funding areas.
+In connection with DFG approvals, consideration is also given to relative staffing numbers, and analyses are drawn up which take account of the specific subject profile of HEIs (“third party funding adjusted for subject structure”)

-Regional success in obtaining third-party funding
+Regional success in attracting third-party funding

-Extensive online material
+Extensive web material